awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  You can monitor RDS Proxy using Amazon CloudWatch\.
 CloudWatch collects and processes raw data from the proxies into readable, near real\-time metrics\.
 To find these metrics in the CloudWatch console, choose **Metrics**, then choose **RDS**, and choose **Per\-Proxy Metrics**\.

 **Note**
  RDS publishes these metrics for each underlying EC2 instance associated with the proxy\.
 A single proxy might be served by more than one EC2 instance\.
 Use CloudWatch statistics to aggregate the values for a proxy across all the associated instances\.
+ Some of these metrics might not be visible until after the first successful connection by a proxy\.

  All RDS Proxy metrics are in the group `proxy`, with a dimension of `ProxyName`\.